aritchie/userdialogs/readme.md

 ## Setup

----

 To use, simply reference the nuget package in each of your platform projects.

 #### iOS and Windows

-    Nothing is necessary any long as of v4.x
+    Nothing is necessary any longer as of v4.x

 #### Android Initialization (In your main activity)